Ujjwal0207/E-commerce-application/Readme.md

 #  GST-Free E-commerce Backend

 A Node.js and Express-based backend for an e-commerce platform designed for small vendors and individuals who do not have a GST number.
-This project supports product listings, authentication, cart and order handling, and allows vendors without GST registration to participate in online selling.
+This project supports product listings, authentication, cart and order handling, payments, and allows vendors without GST registration to participate in online selling.

 ##  GitHub Repository